amm009uk/esp8266/README.md

 4. Use must power on/off after flashing firmware due a bug within esp8266 causing reboot to hang

-5. Once device is connected to WiFi and Broker, get its IP from serial output and connect to it using Browser *User/Password are stored in ***User.h***
+5. Once device is connected to WiFi and Broker, get IP from serial output and connect using Browser *User/Password are stored in ***User.h***

 4. Configure device parameters on web page
        - The MQTT section should be self explanatory
        - The Inbound message is received by the device containing either **ON** or **OFF**
-       - The Outbound message is sent by the device containing the action carried out either **ON** or **OFF**
+       - The Outbound message is sent by the device containing the action carried out, either **ON** or **OFF**
-       - Once all parameters are correct, save settings and device will reboot and reconnect to WiFi and MQTT Broker
+       - Once all parameters are correct, save settings and device will reboot and reconnect to WiFi and Broker

 **Above steps should be done over USB-->Serial interface until device is fully functioning**